top of page

 Students in Recreational and Level I classes should arrive right at classtime or just a minute or two before.
 There is no need to arrive early as these young children still require constant supervision.
 Our teachers want to be done setting up and getting settled while students are present.
 Its important that our young students know they have our full attention when they are with us.

-- Late arrivals beyond 3 - 5 minutes are discouraged in all classes as they are always a distraction for both the students and the teacher.
+- Late arrivals beyond 5 minutes are discouraged in all classes as they are always a distraction for both the students and the teacher.
 At the Recreational level, students require direct instruction from the teacher in order to join a class that has already begun.
 This requires that class be interrupted, and in more advanced classes, late arrivals could result in injury as the dancer may miss the warm up.

 - Please always follow all parking laws and be mindful of our neighbors and others in the neighborhood.
-And always remember that there lots of dancers scurrying around at drop off and pick up!
+And always remember that there are lots of dancers scurrying around at drop off and pick up!

 Pick Up Procedure